netxms/netxms-doc/admin/appendix.rst

     - Search all zones to match trap/syslog source address to node.
     - false
     - Yes
+  * - SNMP.Traps.UnmatchedTrapEvent
+    - Enable/disable generation of default event for unmatched SNMP traps.
+    - true
+    - No
   * - Syslog.AllowUnknownSources
     - Enable or disable processing of syslog messages from unknown sources.
     - false